 2. It can be done in public.

-For some moms, breastfeeding in public can be embarrassing.
+Some moms are not comfortable with breastfeeding their babies in public.
 If you don’t want to expose your breasts or go to a private area for breastfeeding, bottle feeding is the way to go!

 3. Keeping a track of your baby’s intake is easy.